bikram-sahu/deep-learning/NLP/readme.md

 # Readme

-Here we use [Recuurent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) to do [POS Tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging) of Hindi sentences.
+Here we use [Recurrent Neural Network](https://en.wikipedia.org/wiki/Recurrent_neural_network) to do [POS Tagging](https://en.wikipedia.org/wiki/Part-of-speech_tagging) of Hindi sentences.
 [Pytorch](https://pytorch.org/) deeplearning library is used for this purpose.

 ## Dataset